Asian American Resources

 Minidoka Education

-Minidoka National Historic Site in Jerome, ID shares the stories of the 13,000 Japanese Americans incarcerated here during World War II.
-The site also holds lessons on civil and constitutional rights, racism, and the fragility of democracy in times of crisis.
-We are endeavoring to help teachers educate their students about this complex and difficult story.
+Minidoka National Historic Site in Jerome, ID shares the stories of the 13,000 Japanese Americans incarcerated in the region during World War II.
+The site also holds lessons on civil and constitutional rights, racism and the fragility of democracy in times of crisis.

 Spike 150

-The joining of the rails at Promontory Summit on May 10, 1869, marked the beginning of a new era for the nation, the West, and Utah.
-Explore resources that bringing to light the diverse people who worked side-by-side building the transcontinental railroad.
+The joining of the rails at Promontory Summit on May 10, 1869, marked the beginning of a new era for the nation, the West and Utah.
+Explore resources that bring to light the people who worked side-by-side building the transcontinental railroad.

 Topaz Museum

-The mission of the Topaz Museum in Delta, Utah is to preserve the nearby Topaz incarceration site and its World War II history; to interpret the impact of Topaz on the Japanese Americans who were confined there, and the people living in Millard County; and to educate people to help prevent what happened during World War II at Topaz from ever happening again.
+The Topaz Museum in Delta, Utah aims to preserve the nearby Topaz incarceration site and its World War II history.
+It also seeks to interpret the impact of Topaz on the people who were detained there and the Millard County community.

 Back to Top